hsintmike/InsightDataScience/README.md

 **Function 2**

-To make the program more efficient, if the new hashtags are same as previous hashtags then return the same average degree value.Note: the hashtags mentioned here are the stored hashtags that within 60 seconds timewindow.
-If they are not, then do the average degree calculation (Function 3)
+To make the program more efficient, if the new hashtags are same as previous hashtags then return the same average degree value. **Note**: the hashtags mentioned here are the stored hashtags that within 60 seconds timewindow.
+If they are not, then do the average degree calculation

 **Function 3**